smartisantt/chengdudisney/README.md

 # chengdudisney

-That'a funny project.
+This is a fun project.

-You can console log message with background.
+You can print out the message with background.

 ```
 consoleBg.hearts('Hello, world!');